Streetcars in Kansas City: 1870–1908: horses, mules, and cables

 In 1870, horse-drawn streetcars were introduced in Kansas City.

 Thomas Corrigan had led his brotherhood of "Corrigan boys" to relocate their road building business to Kansas City and develop its steep, rough hills since 1868.
 They steadily built the city's first political machine to influence voting in city elections.
 In 1875, the Corrigan Consolidated Street Railway Company held a municipal monopoly on streetcars, all mule-drawn, and wanted a new 30-year city contract against competition.
 William Rockhill Nelson, publisher of the newly founded Kansas City Star, considered Corrigan corrupt and favored an upgrade from mules to cable car infrastructure.
 For two years, he used the Star to lobby against renewing the Corrigans' franchise, saying "competition is necessary for the protection of the public".
 In 1884, public protest prompted the mayor to veto Corrigan's proposal.
 The Corrigans' mule car business was sold to Metropolitan Street Railway which turned it into the third largest cable car company in the country.

 Cable cars were propelled by gripping moving underground cables, like the San Francisco cable car system.
 The first in the city, the Kansas City Cable Railroad, opened in June 1885 after issues with mismatched track gauges.

 1908: electric streetcars

 The first electric streetcar operated in Kansas City on September 6, 1889.
 By 1908, all but one of Kansas City's streetcar routes had been converted to electricity.

 When the Kansas City Public Service Company (KCPS) was created in 1925, it inherited over 700 streetcars that had been owned and operated by private companies.
 The streetcar routes operated by the KCPS also served across the state line in Kansas City, Kansas.

 The KCPS planned to replace all its older streetcars with new, state-of-the-art PCC streetcars, which would have required 371 vehicles.
 Only 24 were delivered prior to World War II, which put a hiatus on new streetcar construction.
 The KCPS ultimately acquired 184 PCC vehicles.

 Famed Kansas City developer J. C. Nichols constructed streetcar lines to serve the new communities he built.

+Reported streetcar and interurban operating track listed under Kansas City, Missouri.